nuejs/nue/packages/nuejs.org/docs/index.md

   src: /img/ux-stack.png
   width: 300

-The grand idea behind the global design system is to separate the HTML markup from styling and logic.
-This allows you to build websites with vanilla CSS and JavaSript and you'll get to know [how the web works][standards].
-The way CSS cascades, when to use Web Components, and how to go with responsive web design.
+Global design system separates the HTML markup from styling and logic.
+This allows you to build websites with vanilla CSS and enhance them with JavaSript.
+You'll get to know [how the web works][standards]: the way CSS cascades, when to use Web Components, and how to tackle responsive web design.

-You'll learn new things from MDN Web Docs instead of leaning towards commercially-biased 3rd parties.
+Instead of trusting your career on commercially-biased 3rd parties, you'll stay closer to the [web standards model](//www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript).
 The code you writing now is something that all developers can understand — now and in the future.

-You want to stay competitive and relevant for years to come.
+Become a professional UX developer and stay relevant for years to come.

-Because trends come and go, but standards are forever.

-### Focus on CSS
+### Design and CSS
-Over the years CSS has evolved from static styling language to a  powerhorse with full support to all aspect of UX development including motion- and interaction design.
+Over the years CSS has evolved from static styling utility to an immensely powerful UX development language including support for motion- and interaction design.
 Nue extracts this hidden power from the complex world of JavaScript and passes it directly to where it belongs: for UX developers.
-No extra layers, no third party idioms, no namespace issues.
+No extra layers, no third-party idioms, no namespace issues.
 Just the raw power of modernized CSS with the bliss of instant hot-reloading.

 This totally changes your approach to web development.
 Instead of dealing with hundreds or thousands of JavaScript files, you now have a small, organized set of CSS files.
-The tooling, development flow, and optimization strategies are now _simpler_ in all meaning of the word.
+The tooling, development flow, and optimization strategies are now _simpler_ in all meanings of the word.

-### Incresed performance
+### Page performance
-The best part: your website can reach the same performance levels as text-only websites like [motherfuckingwebsite.com](//motherfuckingwebsite.com/), but without compromising on design.
+Perhaps the most unique feature of Nue is that your website can reach the same performance levels as text-only websites like [motherfuckingwebsite.com](//motherfuckingwebsite.com/), but without compromising on design.
 That is: you can get the fastest possible page loads with the design and user experience levels of Stripe or Linear.

 [image.gridpaper]
   small: /img/first-paint.png
   large: /img/first-paint-big.png

+This is achieved by bundling your minified CSS together with the HTML and serving everything as one, small package.
+This is the most important [performance optimization](performance-optimization.html) method you can use.
 No matter how fast or clever your JavaScript bundler is, it can never beat a single HTTP request that has everything to render the page.

 ### The UX mindset
-Nue's [develoment flow](ux-development.html) focuses on design and user experience while keeping your CSS clean and organized:
+Nue's [development flow](ux-development.html) focuses on design and user experience while keeping your CSS clean and organized:

 [image.gridpaper]
   small: /img/ux-development.png
   large: /img/ux-development-big.png
+  href: ux-development.html

 This makes a complete shift in your focus:

-[table head="| React engineers | UX developers"]
+[table head="Topic | Engineers| UX developers"]
   - Building blocks | React components | Global Design System
   - Key strategy | Tight coupling | Separation of concerns
   - Primary language | TypeScript | CSS